 If you dig deeper, i.e. scroll a bit, you'll see different sections of your budget.
 These are the milestones of your project.
 Here you can expand each, and view more details about the cards and data for each.

-In addition to your project budget, the insights section of Forecast also helps you get an overview and perspective on your budgets, and how each of your projects are progressing.
+In addition to your project budget, the reporting section of Forecast also helps you get an overview and perspective on your budgets, and how each of your projects are progressing.
 In fact, you can customize your reports to your needs.
 You can create as many as you want for both internal and external use, and the categories span over projects, people, business and the portfolio.

-Example of a budget related insights component:
+Example of a budget related report component:

-If you still have some questions about how this whole thing works, then we have a quite comprehensive Help Center, else we're always ready for a chat with you directly through the chat button in the lower right corner of your screen.
+If you still have some questions about how this whole thing works, then we have quite acomprehensive Help Center, else we're always ready for a chat with you directly through the chat button in the lower right corner of your screen.
 You're always welcome!